skmorgane/biodiversity-course/syllabus.md

 #### **Course Schedule**

-The details course schedule is available on the [course website](https://skmorgane.github.io/biodiversity-course).
+The detailed course schedule is available on the [course website](https://skmorgane.github.io/biodiversity-course).

 **Disclaimer:** This syllabus represents the current plans and objectives.
 As we go through the semester, those plans may need to